Ginkaku-ji (Silver Pavilion) in Kyoto

 Top:

-Togudo Hall (East Seeking Hall) - The rectangular building was constructed in the shoin-zukuri style in 1468 and has the status of a Japanese National Treasures.
+Togudo Hall (East Seeking Hall) - The rectangular building was constructed in the shoin-zukuri style in 1468 and has the status of Japanese National Treasures.
 Shogun Ashikaga Yoshimasa (1436 – 1490) has lived here.
-He used the back room called Dojin-sai (Comradely Abstinence) for tea ceremonies.
+He used the small, 4.5-tatami mat back room called Dojin-sai (Comradely Abstinence) for tea ceremonies.
 The interior design of this place is the oldest example of a tea ceremony room in the country.
 It was designed by Murata Shuko (1423 - 1503), founder of the Japanese tea ceremony.
 This arrangement became the role model for tea pavilions all over Japan.
-A little fresh-water stream behind the building was used for the ceremony.
+A little freshwater stream behind the building was used for the ceremony.

 Sengetsu-sen Falls - You will find this little waterfall on the southeastern end of the Nishiki Kagami Ike pond.
 It brings fresh water to the lower gardens of the Togudo Hall and Ginkaku.